LPDagallier/Clean_Melasto_probe_set/Probe_set_cleaning_final.md

 (`KT377070.1_alignment.fasta` and `KT377070_alignment.fasta`, and
 `KT377086.1_alignment.fasta` and `KT377086-Affzeli.fasta`,
-respectively), supposedly representing 2 different “versions” of the genes with high divergence.
+respectively), supposedly representing 2 different “versions” of the genes with high divergence (Jantzen, pers. comm.).
 Actually, the alternative “version” is not highly divergent but in reverse complement of what it should be.
 Here we just merge the fasta files in order to have only 1 file per gene.
 We arbitrarily keep the “.1” suffix in the names of the genes.

 **KT377070.1**
 To avoid duplicates in fasta headers, we rename the sequence